-Outside of the lab, I enjoy camping, baking, and cafe crawling.
+Outside the lab, I enjoy camping and hiking.
 I am a huge fan of musicals and ballet dances.
-I also go gallery crawling from time to time.
 I have been organising the Cambridge PhD Multidisciplinary seminars since 2019.

 News